 Ask Your Dermatologist About Chemical Peels

-Seek in office treatments when possible.
+Seek in-office treatments when possible.
 “For acne around the mouth, I recommend medication based on the severity of the condition.
-I take a very hands on approach to acne — by combining home medications and in-office procedures,” says Dr. Williams.
-“Once this pandemic settles and offices open again, we’ll have access to our trusted procedures for face and body acne such as chemical peels and my favorite, Lumenis’ M22 Acne IPL.”
+I take a very hands-on approach to acne—by combining home medications and in-office procedures,” says Dr. Williams. “[In-office] l have access to our trusted procedures for face and body acne such as chemical peels and my favorite, Lumenis’ M22 Acne IPL.”

 Makrantonaki E, Ganceviciene R, Zouboulis C. An update on the role of the sebaceous gland in the pathogenesis of acne.
 Dermatoendocrinol.
 2011;3(1):41-49. doi:10.4161/derm.3.1.13900